xiexu2008/SerialPlotter/README.md

 Also make sure the serial data is formated in this way "X1,X2,...,Xk\n", where k is the dimension, the X1 to Xk are the dimension data, and the \n is the newline indicating the end of the data.

-The scriplt also contains a function "TestAnimationWithFakeStream".
+The scriplt also has a function "TestAnimationWithFakeStream".
 It allows you to see how the plotting goes without a real seral COM port.